jrdefideveloper/coding-interview/easy-problems/easy-problems.md

 Solved :pencil:

 + `tournament-winner` - This one is pretty easy.
 I can solve it in 20 minutes.
 But sifting through nested ArrayList kind of makes me type erraneous code at times.
+It's also kind of nervewracking having someone watch you fumbling around trying to properly add the test case into a nested array.
 I noticed I'm fairly good at questions that involve utilizing a hashmap.
 Instead of traversing the HashMap after in another pass you can also try to use a variable that constantly points to the string.
 Although I think this makes it less readable... and you are also doing an additional lookup every time anyway.

 ```java
 // Nifty way to traverse a hashmap for the largest value  in 1 line.
 Collections.max(yourHashMap.entrySet(), Map.Entry.comparingByValue()).getKey();
 ```
-+ `non-constructible change` -
++ `non-constructible change` - this is actually really easy after you run through a couple examples on paper.
+It's kind of annoying that during the coding interviews you have to speak and type out all the examples.
+Something about writing it down on a notebook with a paper and pen is how I figure things out.
+Another interesting thing is the final result if every permutation of change could be made (1-lastCoin).
+Then the change you're missing is actually lastCoin + 1.
+Edge case I haven't thought of. grr.
++ `find-closest-value-in-bst` - I hate tree, graph, and linkedlist questions. idk why.

 # Random things I learned